Sulfur dibromide (SBr2) lewis dot structure, molecular geometry, bond angle, polar or nonpolar

 In the very first step, we have to count the number of valence electrons available for drawing the lewis structure of SBr2.
 For this, we have to count the valence electrons in sulfur and bromine atoms.

-The best way to determine the valence electron in an atom is by looking at the group number in the periodic table.
+The best way to find the valence electron in an atom is by looking at the group number in the periodic table.

 As sulfur atom belongs to group 16th in the periodic table and bromine is situated in 17th group, hence, the valence electron for sulfur is 6 and for bromine atom, it is 7.